-Management Description Responsible for leading AIA Thailand to be success in business and management strategies to harmonize with AIA Group's vision of being a preeminent life insurance provider in Asia Pacific and its purpose of driving social and economic development across the region.
-Nikhil Ashvani Advani Chief Executive Officer Responsible for overseeing financial strategies as well as strategic business plans and corporate projects for future business growth.
-This includes financial reporting, business analysis, and budgeting.
+Management Description Nikhil Ashvani Advani Chief Executive Officer Responsible for leading AIA Thailand to be successful in business and management strategies to harmonize with AIA Group's vision of being a pre- eminent life insurance provider in Asia Pacific and its purpose of driving social and economic development across the region.
+Hiew Tet Chian Chief Financial Officer Responsible for overseeing financial strategies as well as strategic business plans and corporate projects of the company for future business growth.
+This includes financial reporting business analysis and budgeting.
 Also, to provide consultative support for initiatives planning through financial and management information analysis.
-In addition, to manage departments of Actuarial, Real Estate, Distribution Administration & Management Information, and Project Management Office to support the business.
-Hiew Tet Chian Chief Financial Officer Responsible for overseeing the planning, development and execution of product strategy, marketing, corporate communications and branding initiatives.
-The primary responsibility is to generate revenue by increasing sales through efficient marketing strategy for the entire organization, using market research, pricing, product marketing, marketing communications, advertising and public relations.
-Aekkaratt Thitimon
+In addition, to manage departments of Actuarial, Real Estate, Distribution Administration & Management Information to support the business.
+Aekkaratt Thitimon Chief Healthcare Officer Responsible for overseeing all aspects of health business from marketing and sales development to medical management, provider and network management, customer experience, and health technology, digital, and analytics.
+As well as leading the implementation of AIA's Integrated Healthcare Strategy (IHS) for AIA Thailand.